Private Jet Travel To Turkey (Türkiye)

 2. Explore the Interior:

-• Nave and Dome: Walk through the vast nave and look up at the dome, which creates a sense of awe with its sheer size and height.
+• Nave and Dome: Walk through the vast nave.
+Look up at the dome.
+Its sheer size and height create a sense of awe.

 • Mosaics: Discover the stunning Byzantine mosaics, including depictions of Christ Pantocrator, the Virgin Mary, and various emperors and saints.